U.S. Steel's locked-out Canadian workers vote to accept contract

-Sept 3 (Reuters) - Workers locked out at U.S. Steel Corp’s Lake Erie works in Canada have voted to accept a contract offer, according to results posted on their union’s website late on Friday.
+(Reuters) - Workers locked out at U.S. Steel Corp’s (X.N) Lake Erie works in Canada have voted to accept a contract offer, according to results posted on their union’s website late on Friday.

 The union said 79 percent of its members participated in the vote, and 57 percent voted to accept the deal.